Making Spotify a more social platform by improving the way people connect through music, conversations and moments.

 Key Learning Moment

-After building out the core features, I needed to see if they actually worked for real users.
-I tested prototypes with Spotify users to gather honest feedback and see how well the designs supported intuitive sharing, conversation, and music-driven interaction.
+After designing and prototyping these new features, I needed to see if they actually worked for Spotify users.
+I then ran tests on the prototyped solutions with Spotify users to gather feedback and see whether these solutions supported intuitive sharing, conversation, and music-driven interaction.

-After building out the core features, I needed to see if they actually worked for real users.
-I tested prototypes with Spotify users to gather honest feedback and see how well the designs supported intuitive sharing, conversation, and music-driven interaction.
+After designing and prototyping these new features, I needed to see if they actually worked for Spotify users.
+I then ran tests on the prototyped solutions with Spotify users to gather feedback and see whether these solutions supported intuitive sharing, conversation, and music-driven interaction.

 2.4× Faster Sharing